Film / Vera Drake

 - Insanity Defense: Susan's doctor coaches her to lie to her psychiatrist and say she has a family history of mental illness and will kill herself if she must take the pregnancy to term.
 Justified since this is the only way she can obtain an abortion legally, and even then, the price is steep.

 - Mercy Kill / Shoot the Dog: How Reg views the abortions, in stark contrast to Sid.

 - Politically Incorrect Hero: Lily, Vera's partner, has a dim view of their black patient (whom she calls a "darkie") and immigrants in general.

 - Rape as Drama: How Susan ends up getting pregnant.

-- The Stoic: Sid, strongly hinted to be the result of Shell-Shocked Veteran.
+- The Stoic: Sid, strongly hinted as the result of being a Shell-Shocked Veteran.